jjbouza/tda-tools/README.md

 print(pd$pairs[[1]])
 ```

 You should see that all persitence pairs in degree 0 are born at 0 and die shortly after, which is what we expect.
+The
+last pair in degree 0 homology should persist to ```Inf```.
 Note that R indexing causes 0 degree homology to be stored at index 1.
 In general n degree homology is stored in index n+1.
 Now lets look at homology in degree 1, which is what we were originally interested in.